As an Amazon Associate, I earn from qualifying purchases.

 • Everyone has a preference for the texture of their beans.
 For an al dente bite, follow the instructions below.
 Beans are ready in the steamer basket when they are bright green and vibrant.
 See recipe notes for softer texture cooking notes.

-• Top with delicious homemade Crispy Fried Onions for a delicious take on green bean casserole.
+• Top with delicious homemade crispy shallots for a weeknight take on our cheesy green bean casserole.

 • Add some zested lemon and a sprinkle of Parmesan or pecorino romano to take this dish to the next level.